asm-products/firesize/addon-doc.md

 ## Support

-All FireSize support and runtime issues should be submitted via one of the [Heroku Support channels](support-channels).
+All Firesize support and runtime issues should be submitted via one of the [Heroku Support channels](support-channels).
 Any non-support related issues or product feedback is welcome at [patrick@firesize.com](mailto:patrick@firesize.com).